Ahmedsaed/MUST-CS/Readme.md

-# C++ Programming material for MUST_CS101
+# C++ Programming material for MUST_CS
 ### YouTube tutorials: [College C++](https://youtube.com/playlist?list=PLBUSkgRXZxIGMz-jzUXdAwS8HH_LU6ovO)

 ## How To Navigate
-Each folder contains the material related to a specific week
+Each course has it's own folder, With each sub-folder contains the material related to a specific week

-In each folder there could be:
+In each sub-folder there could be:

-1- "Lecture N" : A folder that contains some c++ examples and solutions to the problem sets introduced in the lecture notes
+1. "Lecture N" : A folder with some c++ examples and the solutions to the problem sets introduced in the lecture notes

-2- "Sheet N" : A folder with all the c++ codes required to solve the problems in the sheet
+1. "Sheet N" : A folder with the c++ solutions for the problems in the sheet

-3- "MOOC Quiz N" : A folder with all the c++ codes required to solve the problems in the Quiz
+1. "MOOC Quiz N" : A folder with the c++ solutions for the problems in the Quiz

-4- "Assignment N": A folder with all the c++ codes required to solve the problems in the Assignment
+1. "Assignment N": A folder with the c++ solutions for the problems in the Assignment

+### Folder structure

+    Root
+    ├── CS NNN                          # Course Folder
+    │   ├── week N                      # Week Folder
+    │   │   ├── Lecture N               # Lecture examples and solutions
+    │   │   ├── Sheet N                 # Sheet Solutions
+    │   │   ├── MOOC Quiz N             # Quiz solutions
+    │   │   └── Assignment N            # Assignment guide and solutions
+    │   └── ...
+    └── ...

 ## Have a question?